Operation Wheeler/Wallowa: Operation Wallowa

 Aided by mild weather that rarely curtailed flying, their Huey gunships found plentiful targets since the PAVN troops in the Quế Sơn Valley, accustomed to fighting marines who had few helicopters, were used to moving around during the day.
 By the end of October, Koster could boast that his two brigades had drawn at least five of the 2nd Division's nine battalions into combat and that they had killed or captured more than 1,600 soldiers.
 Despite its losses, the 2nd Division refused to leave the Quế Sơn Valley.
-On 8 November, troops from the 3rd Regiment used a dozen or more carefully concealed 75mm recoilless rifles to ambush a column of armored personnel carriers from the Americal Division's reconnaissance unit, the 1st Squadron, 1st Cavalry, near Landing Zone Ross, a battalion camp for the 3rd Brigade, 1st Cavalry Division, located 15 km northwest of Hiệp Đức.
+On 8 November, troops from the 3rd Regiment used a dozen or more carefully concealed 75 mm recoilless rifles to ambush a column of armored personnel carriers from the Americal Division's reconnaissance unit, the 1st Squadron, 1st Cavalry, near Landing Zone Ross, a battalion camp for the 3rd Brigade, 1st Cavalry Division, located 15 km northwest of Hiệp Đức.
 The attack cost the Americans 10 killed and 46 wounded, as well as four armored personnel carriers destroyed.
 The 1/1st Cavalry, found three of the 75mm recoilless rifles and 45 PAVN dead when it searched the battlefield the next day.
-The clash produced disquieting intelligence, a captured PAVN soldier reported that two battalions from the PAVN 68th Artillery Regiment, a unit armed with 122mm rockets, had recently moved into the hills overlooking the Quế Sơn Valley.
+The clash produced disquieting intelligence, a captured PAVN soldier reported that two battalions from the PAVN 68th Artillery Regiment, a unit armed with 122 mm rockets, had recently moved into the hills overlooking the Quế Sơn Valley.
 Although the weapons were inaccurate, they had a 12 km range and their warheads packed a substantial punch.
 If the prisoner's report was true, that would give the 2nd Division a long-distance striking power it had formerly lacked and would put American bases at greater risk.
-General Koster could not allow the rocket threat to go unchecked.
+Koster could not allow the rocket threat to go unchecked.
 To find the PAVN before he struck, Koster turned to his aerial reconnaissance teams, a combination of OH–23 scout helicopters and UH–1 Hueys that carried six-man reconnaissance squads.
 Now familiar with US airmobile tactics, the PAVN initiated countermeasures.
 On 13 November, machine gun fire brought down a Huey carrying a Blue Team in a rice paddy southeast of LZ Ross.
 When a trio of helicopters flew in to rescue the downed aircrew, as many as six PAVN 12.7mm machine guns concealed on a nearby knoll opened fire.
 The effect was devastating.
 One helicopter exploded in midair and two more were forced to make emergency landings.
 The 2nd Division had executed its first preplanned helicopter ambush.
-The commander of the 101st Airborne's 1st Brigade, General Matheson, ordered the commander of the 1/35th Infantry, Lt.
-Col. Robert G. Kimmel, to mount a relief operation to save the downed aircrews.
+The commander of the 101st Airborne's 1st Brigade, General Matheson, ordered the commander of the 1/35th Infantry, Lieutenant colonel Robert G. Kimmel, to mount a relief operation to save the downed aircrews.
 After suppressing the nest of machine guns with air and artillery strikes, the colonel landed three rifle companies into the area to establish a perimeter around the downed Hueys before night fell.
-The following morning, Colonel Kimmel flew out in his command helicopter to direct the sweep for the PAVN ambushers.
+The following morning, Kimmel flew out in his command helicopter to direct the sweep for the PAVN ambushers.
 While his men were beating the bushes and inspecting hamlets, a concealed PAVN machine gun opened fire on Kimmel's aircraft, severing its main rotor blade.
 The subsequent crash killed everyone on board, including Kimmel.
-His battalion continued its mission, later passing to the control of Lt.
-Col. Marion C. Ross when he arrived with his 2nd Battalion, 12th Cavalry, later that afternoon.
-Neither battalion regained contact with the enemy, prompting Colonel Ross to terminate the mission two days later.
+His battalion continued its mission, later passing to the control of Lieutenant colonel Marion C. Ross when he arrived with his 2nd Battalion, 12th Cavalry, later that afternoon.
+Neither battalion regained contact with the enemy, prompting Ross to terminate the mission two days later.
 US casualties came to 22 killed and 28 wounded.
-PAVN fire had hit over 20 helicopters, 8 of which were destroyed or severely damaged, PAVN losses were unknown.
+PAVN fire had hit over 20 helicopters, eight of which were destroyed or severely damaged, PAVN losses were unknown.
 The Americal Division changed its operational doctrine in the wake of that incident, mandating that ground units spearhead future rescue efforts rather than helicopter rescue teams.